 These projects are placed within a project list inside Omnifocus.
 In addition, if the project seems like it’s going to take up a bunch of mental space I also create a project page inside Obsidian with Vision, Outcome, Brainstorming and Notes sections.

 This is really tricky — things tend to become projects out of control in Omnifocus.
 I end up with a bunch of project like tasks without the associated thought behind them that warrants its own project space.

 What does creating a project look like?
 I think an optimal workflow looks something like this.

-- Drop a task into my OneNote.
+- Drop a task into Omnifocus.
 It may or may not be a project on it’s own.

 - When I’m processing the Inbox, make the decisions whether this is a one off task that once completed doesn’t have any other associated work or if it’s a project

-- if it’s a one off task, cut and paste it into the appropriate @Context
+- if it’s a one off task, I move it to a Misceallaneous project.

 As general rules of thumb when writing tasks:

 - Maintain simplicity when possible.

 - Avoid combining multiple tasks.
 (Be wary of the word “and”.)